Ramp Buying Guide

 Many factors have to be taken into account when choosing and buying a safe and adequate ramp or ramp system.

-- Our range of fiberglass ramps are extremely strong, slip resistant, lightweight and weather resistant
+- Our range of access ramps are extremely strong, slip resistant, lightweight and weather resistant.

 It is important when buying a ramp that the ramp is strong enough to support the weight of the wheelchair user and assistant if required.